ChunyuanLI/Optimus/code/README.md

 The main training script is [`run_lm_vae_training.py`](./examples/big_ae/run_lm_vae_training.py) and conducts the fine-tuning loop, taking the following options (among others) as arguments:

-- The `two positional arguments` specify the paths for training and validation sets (two _hdf5_ files), respectively; these arguments are required.
 - `--checkpoint_dir`: the folder that the pre-trained Optimus is saved.
 - `--gloabl_step_eval`: it specifies the checkpoint (the steps that Optimus is trained).
 - `--train_data_file` and `--eval_data_file`: the path for training and testing datasets for the downstream fine-tuning.